antkowiak/ScamBaiting/README.md

 Notepad - A "fake" version of notepad that only displays the text in an unreadable (Wingdings) font.

+Notepad Random Typos - Another "fake" version of notepad, with a normal font...
+However, this version introduces random changes to the text while typing stuff into Notepad.

 Tree - A "fake" replacement for c:\windows\system32\tree.com.
 Scammers often run "tree" from a command line, pretending that it is a virus scan.
 This replacement plays along with that, and prints an ascii art tree, and then says that there are no viruses.